-In particular, the right hand side is a nonnegative real number. \end{lemma} The following simple lemma will help us to remove the expression $\floor{n\alpha+\beta}$, which appears in our calculations via linear approximation.
-It introduces the \emph{discrepancy} of a sequence (modulo~1) instead. \begin{lemma} Let $J$ be an interval in $\dR$ containing $N$ integers and let $\alpha$ and $\beta$ be real numbers.
+In particular, the right hand side is a nonnegative real number. \end{lem} The following simple lemma will help us to remove the expression $\lfloor n\alpha+\beta\rfloor$, which appears in our calculations via linear approximation.
+It introduces the \emph{discrepancy} of a sequence (modulo~$1$) instead. \begin{lem} Let $J$ be an interval in $\dR$ containing $N$ integers and let $\alpha$ and $\beta$ be real numbers.
 Assume that $t,T,k$ and $K$ are integers such that $0\leq t<T$ and $0\leq k<K$.
 Then

 where